awsdocs/amazon-emr-management-guide/doc_source/UsingEMR_ViewingMetrics.md

 #### Cluster capacity metrics<a name="emr-metrics-managed-scaling"></a>

 The following metrics indicate the current or target capacities of a cluster\.
-These metrics are only available when managed scaling is enabled\.
+These metrics are only available when managed scaling or auto\-termination is enabled\.

 For clusters composed of instance fleets, the cluster capacity metrics are measured in `Units`\.
 For clusters composed of instance groups, the cluster capacity metrics are measured in `Nodes` or `VCPU` based on the unit type used in the managed scaling policy\.
 For more information, see [Using EMR\-managed scaling](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-scaling.html) in the *Amazon EMR Management Guide*\.

 | Metric | Description |